Home Family and home Gradina si gradina de legume How to grow an apple tree

 Melba

-Another Canadian apple that ripens in late summer is Melba.
-Fruits are medium, usually large, slightly elongated.
-The color of the fruit is slightly yellowish with a blush on one side.
-The flesh of these apples is snow-white, the taste is sweet and sour with a light aroma of sweets.
-Fruiting occurs on average in the fourth year, tolerates frost well.
+Another Canadian apple variety that ripens in late summer is Melba.
+The fruits are medium, often large, slightly elongated.
+The color of the fruit is slightly yellowish with blush on one side.
+The flesh of these apples is snow-white, the taste is sweet and sour with a slight aroma of candy.
+Fruiting occurs on average in the fourth year, and tolerates frost well.

 White filling